Good Student Discount

 See If You Qualify for the Good Student Discount

 The good student discount comes from the fact that good students are better drivers and more responsible behind the wheel.
 Several different studies have proven conclusively that students with the highest GPAs (grade point averages) drive their automobiles with a greater sense of caution than most other young drivers.
-Enter your zip code to find cheap car insurance for students.

 See How Much You Can Save On Student Auto Insurance

 Certain insurance companies may place an age restriction on this discount and limit it to ages 16-24.
 This is because your typical insurance company will give you an ‘experienced driver’ discount starting at age 25.
 The good student discount is also dependent upon having limited experience behind the wheel, usually around eight years or less.
-Unfortunately, older adults returning to school after many years might not be eligible for this discount.
+Unfortunately, older adults returning to school after many years might not be eligible for this discount. ( For more information, read our “10 Car Insurance Discounts That Can Save You Money“).

 This usually reduces your premiums on Liability Insurance (specifically Property Damage and Bodily Injury Liability), Collision and Comprehensive Coverage, and Medical Payments.
 Auto insurance providers vary on how much of a discount they will provide you, but on average, if your student driver meets all of their requirements, it may be as high as 10-20%.

 The majority of insurance providers demand full-time enrollment in high-school or college.
-Many companies will give you a verification form which you can turn in to your school for proper grade validation.
+Many companies will give you a verification form that you can turn in to your school for proper grade validation.
 Your student driver must meet at least one of the following qualifications:

 - Earned a B average during the most recent semester (or a 3.0 GPA)